avaneev/biteopt/README.md

 with the same iteration budget per attempt.
-Based on `test2.cpp` (2-dimensional) and `test4.cpp` (10-dimensional) test corpuses, only about 1% of attempts require more than 3\*sigma iterations, 58% of attempts require less than 0\*sigma.
-A typical probability distribution of percent of attempts/sigma is as follows (discretized, not centered around 0 because it deviates from standard distribution, average value corresponds to 0\*sigma):
+Based on `test2.cpp` (2-dimensional) and `test4.cpp` (10-dimensional) test corpuses, only about 1% of attempts require more than 3\*sigma iterations, 58% of attempts require less than the mean.
+A typical probability distribution of percent of attempts/sigma is as follows (discretized, not centered around 0 because it deviates from the standard distribution, the mean corresponds to 0\*sigma):

 ![PDF plot](https://github.com/avaneev/biteopt/blob/master/attempt_pdf_plot.png)